 The HUD jobs proximity index measures employment accessibility in residential neighborhoods by calculating distances to potential job locations within the area, with larger employment centers weighted more heavily, and factoring in the population size of the local workforce.
-According to this index, most primarily residential areas in Mendota score in the 4th percentile, indicating low access to employment opportunities FIGURE 1I-11 Jobs Proximity Index.
-However, census block groups within city limits to the south of Belmont Avenue score in the 99th percentile.
-It is unlikely proximity to jobs varies dramatically for residents on either side of Belmont Avenue, and the city is approximately 35 miles west of the City of Fresno, the region's primary employment center.
-These factors suggest that the HUD index may not accurately represent Mendota residents' access to job opportunities in Fresno County.
+According to this index, most primarily residential areas in Parlier score between the 5th and 18th percentile, indicating low access to employment opportunities (Figure 1K-14, Jobs Proximity Index).
+The sections of the city in the central core area score the lowest, while a small section of the city at the northeast corner, north of Fresno Street and east of South Newmark Avenue, scores in the 41st percentile, a distinct outlier from other census block groups.
+This area includes homes on larger lots in and around Parlier High School.
+Parlier is approximately 20 miles southeast of the City of Fresno, the region's primary employment center, a close enough proximity to suggest that the HUD index may not accurately represent Parlier residents' access to job opportunities.